dridi10331/dridi10331/README.md

 # 👋 About Me

-I'm an Engineering Student at **ESPRIT** passionate about Artificial Intelligence, Machine Learning, Backend Engineering, and Software Architecture.
+I'm a 3rd-year Engineering Student at **ESPRIT** (just moved up from 2nd year 🎉) passionate about Artificial Intelligence, Machine Learning, Backend Engineering, and Software Architecture.

 I enjoy building intelligent applications that combine: